Search Jobs In Turlock

 COMPENSATION:

 California State University, Stanislaus serves the San Joaquin Valley and is a critical educational resource for a six-county region of approximately 1.5 million people.
-The University is fully committed to creating a culture of community engagement and belonging - one in which every person in the University community feels safe.
+The University is fully committed to creating a diverse and inclusive culture - one in which every person in the University community feels safe to express their views without fear of reprisal.
 Widely recognized for its quality academic programs, the University has 10 nationally accredited programs and 662 faculty members.
 94 percent of full-time faculty holds doctorates or terminal degrees in their fields.
-The University offers 43 undergraduate majors, 16 master's programs, 7 post-graduate credentials, a doctorate in education and serves more than 10,000 students.
+The University offers 43 undergraduate majors, 16 master's programs, 7 CSU post-graduate credentials, a doctorate in education and serves more than 10,000 students.
 New instructional facilities have been built for the unique pedagogy of professional programs, laboratory sciences and performing arts.

-Stanislaus State continues to receive national recognition with its ranking as one of the best 384 colleges in the nation by The Princeton Review.
-The University was one of 12 public universities in the nation to be recognized by the American Association of State Colleges and Universities for demonstrating exceptional performance in retention and graduation rates.
-In addition, U.S. News and World Report ranks Stanislaus State in its top 10 among public universities in the West, while Washington Monthly honored Stanislaus State as the West’s No. 1 university for the money.
-Stanislaus State is recognized as a Hispanic-Serving Institution (HSI) by the U.S. Department of Education.
+Stanislaus State continues to receive national recognition with its ranking as by U.S. News and World Report in its top 10 among public universities in the West, while Washington Monthly honored Stanislaus State as the West’s No. 1 university for the money.
+Stanislaus State also is recognized as a Hispanic-Serving Institution (HSI) by the U.S. Department of Education.

 EQUAL EMPLOYMENT OPPORTUNITY